jeffreyguevaracorzo/TopologyOptimization-FORTRAN/README.md

-# TOP-OPT_FORTRAN
+# TOPOPT-FORTRAN
-This contains a code developed in the FORTRAN programming language, to perform a topological optimization process.
-The code needs to be compiled and for that purpose a makefile is provided.
-For post-processing it is necessary to use the paraview software.
+This repository contains a code developed in FORTRAN, to perform a topological optimisation process.
+The code needs to be compiled and a makefile is provided for this purpose.
+For post-processing, the paraview software is used.